aytachan1/Bpn.ECommerce/README.md

 3. Set the default project to `Bpn.ECommerce.Infrastructure` in the Package Manager Console.
 4. Run the following commands to create and update the database:"add-migration xx" and "update-database"

-      These commands will create the database and tables on SQL Express.
+      These commands will create the database and tables on SQL.
 If you encounter any errors, check your connection settings in `appsettings.json`.

 ### Running the Application